CalPoly-UROV/Firmware25-26/Documentation/Tasks.md

+## Wrapper for PWM driver (MVP)
+We have a basic motor PWM driver.
+Edit it to be in line with linux coding principles & be more user

+## comms.c (UART to USB to Topside) (MVP)
+Write a c file that manages UART communication with topside.
+Come up with a better name for the file

 ## UART vs SPI for IMU
 We have a SPI driver for the IMU.
 But the IMU can also be communicated to via UART.
 Write a driver for it that uses UART, perform tests, and make a decision on which one we should use going forward.

-## Clean up PWM driver
-We have a basic motor PWM driver.
-Edit it to be in line with linux coding principles & be more user

 ## Servo PWM Driver
+We haven't selected a servo yet, but its probably going to use PWM

 ## Pressure Probe Driver (I2C)
-## main.c (UART to USB to Topside, implement Embedded Software Interface, come up with a name)
+We haven't selected a pressure probe yet